-As with any metal machining process, there are numerous factors to be taken into consideration when costing the chemical etching process.
-Below we explore these in more detail, along with recent investments made by Precision Micro to increase its cost-effectiveness.
+As with any metal machining process, there are numerous factors to be taken into consideration when costing chemical etching.
+In this post, we explore these in more detail.

-The process itself consists of metal sizing and tooling, cleaning, photo-resist lamination, printing, developing, etching, stripping and finishing.
-However, the labour input in all of these stages remains pretty much the same regardless of sheet size, so essentially the larger the sheet and the smaller the part size, the lower the unit cost.
-Precision Micro has some of the largest print frames available to industry and can produce parts in sheets up to 600 x 1500 mm, which means higher yields and lower unit prices.
+The labour input in all of these stages remains pretty much the same regardless of sheet size, so the larger the sheet and the smaller the part size, the lower the unit cost.

-The final influence on cost is the volume produced.
-Unit costs begin to fall when sheet quantities reach tens, hundreds or thousands.
-When compared to traditional metal machining technologies such as stamping, chemical etching can be extremely cost effective, due in no small part to the use of digital tooling.
+When compared to technologies such as stamping, chemical etching can be extremely cost-effective, due in no small part to the use of digital phototooling.

-In essence, if enough thought is given to the key factors that influence the cost of chemical etching, such as the material to be used, thickness, tolerances required and quantities, the process could well be the most cost-effective machining technology available.
+If enough thought is given to the key factors that influence the cost of chemical etching, such as the material to be used, part size and thickness, the process can be the most cost-effective metal machining technology available today.